SonicCodes/Spy-Cam-Client-JAVA/README.md

 # Changes in progress
 ## -Stream audio from computer on will
 ## -a way to stop streams with a button touch.
+## -a way to touch the screen and other hardwares and software configuration from the computer